m19c/graphql-firestore-subscriptions/README.md

 # graphql-firestore-subscriptions

+> 🚨 Important note!
+> Changing the primary NodeJS Package Manager account results in the new package name `@m19c/graphql-firestore-subscriptions`.

 _graphql-firestore-subscriptions_ implements the `PubSubEngine` interface from the [graphql-subscriptions](https://github.com/apollographql/graphql-subscriptions) package.

 Unlike other databases, Google's Firestore comes across with real time updates.
 Therefore, it is not required to publish events to a queue or a pub-sub.